Trip Details

 • 4040m

 We follow the trail along Tarap Khola initially.
 We pass through a narrow gorge.
-Walking through remote setting in the mountain will be magnificent experience.
-After leaving the trail along the riverbank , we get the trail that passes another gorge.
+Walking through remote settings in the mountains will be a magnificent experience.
+After leaving the trail along the riverbank, we get the trail that passes another gorge.
 Still, the landscapes and the remote setting are magnificent to see.
-Stay at local lodge at Serkam.
+Stay at the local lodge at Serkam.

 • BF/Lunch/Dinner